 Kit: You will need the SI bag which should contain the following:

-- 2 x SI red master stations – or just one if not entering by dibber.
+- 2 x SI master stations (with USB leads) – or just one if not entering by dibber.

 - 4 SI boxes – 1x START, 1x FINISH, 1x CLEAR, 1x CHECK

 - 3 SI control boxes.
 These will need white tape (in bag – use 2 layers) and the control number written on – permanent marker in bag.